sjpiper17/BIODS_Final/README.md

 -Unittest

 # Program Design
-The program is broken into a few basic sections for each task necessary to analyze the data.
-Each section is its own function.
-The program begins with some brief comments giving an introduction to the program and how to use it.
-Next, the necessary libraries and functions are imported.
-After this, the arguments and help statements are generated.
-Then we define a few functions to read in the input data from the command line, calculate basic statistics, plot a histogram, and calculate Cohen’s d.

-After this initial material comes the first main section of the code.
-Section one defines a function that takes the sleep data and determines how many hours of sleep the subject got on each day.
+A library (sleep_analysis_lib.py) was created with the necessary functions to process the wearable data.
+First, some basic supporting functions are created.
+These include functions to read the input data, calculate basic statistics, draw a histogram, and calculate Cohen's d.
+The first main function, sleep_processing, takes the sleep data and determines how many hours of sleep the subject got on each day.
 A histogram is returned and basic stats are calculated.

-The second section defines a function that takes activity data and determines the date and duration of flights taken by the subject.
-This is done using activities labeled as ‘airplane’ or those with speeds over 100 mph.
-A histogram is returned here as well.

-Section three defines a function in which the dates affected by airline travel are determined and daily sleep is separated into either the flight-affected sleep or non flight-affected sleep.
+The second main function takes activity data and determines the date and duration of flights taken by the subject.
+This is done using activities labeled as ‘airplane’ or those labele 'transport' with speeds between 100 and 700 mph.
+A histogram and basic stats are created here as well.
+The third main funciton determines which dates were affected by airline travel and daily sleep is separated into either flight-affected sleep or non flight-affected sleep.
 A histogram and t-test are delivered to compare the two groups.
 Additionally, Cohen’s d is found to analyze the effect size of airline travel on sleep.

-Once all these functions are defined, some constants are set and the functions are called.
+A command line interface (sleep_analysis_cli.py) was created to allow the user to run these functions while inputting data from the terminal.
+Unittests were created for all of the major functions (sleep_analysis_unittests.py) along with test data.